NoahDragon/fun.coolshell.cn/solution/README.md

 [Official Solutions](http://coolshell.cn/articles/11847.html)(中文)

-This solution is not official.
+Note: This solution is not official.

 **Level-0 Fuck your brain:**
 <br/>It is a block of brainfuck programming language.